Plagiarism and the Web

 - Using web-based services that conduct large-scale searches of the Internet are fast, high-tech methods.

 These services compare student papers to materials available on the Internet and provide information on the likelihood that the paper has been plagiarized.
-Two of the most popular services are Turnitin and EVE2.
+One of the most popular services is Turnitin.

 Turnitin (plagiarism prevention system)